asauber/miniservers/README.md

     response.init_db_pool()

-## Notes
+## File Handle Limits

 For `./multi_threaded.py` you may need to set your maximum open file handles to something like 50,000.

     $ ulimit -n 50000

+## Note

-Clearly these are meant to be _minimal_ working examples.
+These are meant to be _minimal_ working examples.
 They demonstrate some socket programming techniques, and some concurrency techniques.
 For instance, `single_threaded_select.py` can handle thousands of requests per second with its concurrency technique, and it's only about 50 lines long.
 Given this, there are some things lacking in the code.
 Configuration could be done using a file,